 Types of Coil Springs

 A compression spring is an elastic coil, made of spring steel, or another non-ferrous metal, and is very efficient at building up energy when loaded.
-As the name suggests, the main characteristic of compression coil springs are to absorb force or provide resistance when the spring is being compressed.
+As the name suggests, the main characteristic of compression coil springs is to absorb force or provide resistance when the spring is being compressed.
 When in an unloaded state, the spring has space between its coils.
 When loaded, the spaces between the coils are compressed creating the energy to carry the load.
 To be effective, the coils of a compression spring must not be compressed to the point that the coils touch each other.
 This is a sure sign that the load is either too heavy or the spring is shot or both, and its service life has ended.
 A compression spring comes in many shapes and sizes—conical, hourglass and barrel—and can be used as a shock absorber, vibration damper, a pure energy accumulator, or force generator.
 Compression spring applications include mattresses, medical devices, pens, notebooks, car suspension systems and pogo sticks.

 An extension, or tension coil spring, is named as such because the energy potential of the spring is realized through resistance when stretched or extended.
 Extension springs are coiled more tightly than compression springs.
 Commonly, they have an eyehook or simply a hook at each end of the coil for attachment to other components.
-When the spring is attached, the tension and resistance controls constant energy.
+When the spring is attached, the tension and resistance control constant energy.
 The further the spring is extended, the greater the resistance and energy is released.
 Extension springs are found in farm equipment from tractors to combine harvesters, in washing machines to stabilize the drum, in many toys and most baby carriages, and they provide the bounce for trampolines.

 Instead of being compressed or extended, a torsion spring is coiled to store potential energy.
 Common applications for this type of spring are clothespins and mouse traps.
 Torsion springs obey Hooke’s Law, but the spring works at an angle and is designed to resist twisting actions rather than compressing or extending.
 With tension springs, torque replaces force, and angular distance in radians replaces linear distance.